clintonboys/clintonboys.github.io/now/index.md

 This page contains a quick overview of what I'm doing right now.
 I try to update it every couple of months.

-Last updated: October 2, 2021.
+Last updated: April 12, 2022.
 You can see the full history of this page [here](https://github.com/clintonboys/clintonboys.github.io/commits/master/now/index.md).

 ---

 ### Work

-I've been working at [Via](http://ridewithvia.com) since August 2018.
-I'm leading a team of data scientists and algorithm engineers building tools to solve supply optimization problems.
+I've been working at [Via](http://ridewithvia.com) since August 2018, doing all sorts of different stuff, algorithms, data science, and lately a lot more software engineering and web development.

 ### Digital garden

-My [digital garden](https://mtsolitary.com) is growing slowly but surely and I'm really enjoying it, it has grown into something I'm quite proud of.
+Like I wrote last time, my [digital garden](https://mtsolitary.com) continues to grow into something I am proud of.

-### Haskell
+### Bayesian statistics

-I started working on a Haskell implementation of the Lox language in Robert Nystrom's [Crafting Interpreters](https://craftinginterpreters.com) book.
-This scratches two itches at once: learning Haskell, which is something I've always wanted to do but never really found time or an excuse for, and also building a much deeper understanding of how programming languages are built and function.
+I've been thinking about and reading about Bayesian methods a lot lately, it's a really elegant and nice way of looking at statistics that I always wanted to know more about.

 ### Life

-- Spending lots of time drawing with my son.
-- The weather is finally reasonable again here so we're spending a lot of time outside in the park.
-- Working on my record collection.
+- We spent two months back in Australia over the southern hemisphere summer.
+- I got the new 14" MacBook Pro, what a fantastically powerful machine.
+- I'm trying harder to be conscious of my time on devices: I am significantly reducing my time reading news and idly browsing, and instead doing something interesting, or doing something offline.
+- Maybe related to the above, I have developed an interest in birds, which I share with my son.

 #### Books

-- *The Amazing Adventures of Kavalier and Clay* by Michael Chabon.
-- *How to Do Nothing* by Jenny Odell.
+- *Puff Piece* by John Safran.
+- *Assassin's Apprentice* by Robin Hobb.
+- *Statistical Rethinking* by Richard McElreath.
+- *A Pattern Language* by Christopher Alexander.

 #### Music

-- *Time (The Revelator)* by Gillian Welch
-- *Laura Stevenson* by Laura Stevenson
+- *Dragon New Warm Mountain I Believe In You* by Big Thief.
-- *New Long Leg* by Dry Cleaning
+- *Painless* by Nilufer Yanya.
+- *When You Land Here, It's Time to Return* by Flake Music.